freenas/freenas-docs/userguide/storage.rst

 ~~~~~~~~~~~~~~~~~~~

 Setting permissions is an important aspect of managing data access.
 The
-|web-ui| is meant to set the **initial**
+|web-ui| is meant to set the **initial** permissions for a pool or
-permissions for a pool or dataset to make it available as a
+dataset to make it available as a share.
+When a share is made available,
-share.
-Once a share is available, the client operating system is
+the client operating system and :ref:`ACL manager <ACL Management>` is
-used to fine-tune the permissions of the files and directories that
+used to fine-tune the permissions of the files and directories that are
-are created by the client.
+created by the client.

 :ref:`Sharing` contains configuration examples for several types of
 permission scenarios.
 This section provides an overview of the options